About me

 Hi, I’m Dan!
 Here is some information about me:

-- I am very fortunate to be co-advised by Professors Chrysoula Zerva and Maarten Sap.
+- I am very fortunate to be co-advised by Giuseppe Attanasio, André Martins, and Maarten Sap.

 - Here is a link to my curriculum vitae.